The 10 most expensive NFT artworks ever sold

 The artwork shows a character wearing large shades and a hoodie.
 Its red-tinted lips are constantly moving, as if mumbling something.

-Right-click and Save As guy was sold on the SuperRare marketplace for US$7.08 million in early December 2021.
+Right-click and Save As guy was sold on the SuperRare marketplace for USD 7.08 million in early December 2021.
 It was bought by the user known online as ‘Cozomo de Medici’, who has a vast storehouse of NFT digital collectibles.

 Some speculate that ‘Cozomo de Medici’ is the alias of rapper Snoop Dogg.
 Even though the American celebrity admitted that he is the man behind the identity, it has not been independently verified.